SBA Form 912: How To Fill Out a Statement of Personal History

 Form 912 needs to be filled out no matter which type of SBA loan you apply for.
 To learn more about the entire SBA loan application process, read our full step-by-step guide on how to apply for an SBA loan.

-SBA Form 912 requires basic personal information, obtained in questions 1 through 6, with the most significant portion of the form requiring answers to three subsequent questions related to the applicant’s criminal history:
+SBA Form 912 requires basic personal information obtained in questions one through six, with the most significant portion of the form requiring answers to three subsequent questions related to the applicant’s criminal history.

 Be honest with your responses: SBA Form 912 indicates that a criminal record will not necessarily disqualify you from getting an SBA loan, but an untruthful answer will cause your loan application to be denied and subject you to other penalties.
 The information you provide may be verified with a background check.

 You must answer these questions truthfully, even if your record was sealed, expunged, or is otherwise unavailable.
-When you sign this form, you’re agreeing that all information is correct to the best of your knowledge and agree to face potential criminal charges if you’re lying or purposefully withholding information.
+When you sign this form, you agree that all information is correct to the best of your knowledge and agree to face potential criminal charges if you’re lying or purposefully withholding information.

 SBA Form 912 Question 7